 A cataract is the clouding of the eye’s natural lens.
 While cataracts often look like a film that develops over the eye, cataracts actually affect the lens that resides within the eye, preventing light from reaching the retina.
 Most people develop cataracts as they age and notice them when it becomes difficult to carry out routine activities, like driving or reading.
 There is no medication to prevent cataracts and if left untreated, cataracts can cause blindness.

 While there is no way to prevent cataracts, technology has made it possible to remove the eye’s natural clouded lens and replace it with a new artificial lens called an intraocular lens (IOL).
-This surgery is an outpatient procedure and patients generally resume normal activity the very next day after surgery.
+This surgery is an outpatient procedure and patients generally resume normal activity the very next day after Albuquerque cataract surgery.

 Types of Lenses